Russia's defense chief warns of 'dirty bomb' provocation

 The governor of Russia's Kursk region, Roman Starovoit, said Sunday that two defensive lines have been built and a third one would be finished by Nov.
 5.

-More defensive positions are being built in the Luhansk region of eastern Ukraine, according to an announcement by Yevgeny Prigozhin, a millionaire Russian businessman dubbed “Putin's chef.”
-Prigozhin owns the Wagner Group, a mercenary military company that has played a prominent role in the war.
+More defensive positions were being built in the Luhansk region of eastern Ukraine, said Yevgeny Prigozhin, a millionaire Russian businessman who owns the Wagner Group, a mercenary military company that has played a prominent role in the war.

-He said his company was constructing a “Wagner line” in the Luhansk region, another of the Ukrainian provinces Putin illegally annexed last month.
-Prigozhin posted images Wednesday showing a section of newly built defenses and trench systems southeast of the town of Kreminna.
+Prigozhin said his company was constructing a “Wagner line” in the Luhansk region, another of the Ukrainian provinces Putin illegally annexed last month.
+Prigozhin posted images last week showing a section of newly built defenses and trench systems southeast of the town of Kreminna.

 Russia’s forces captured Luhansk several months ago.
 Pro-Moscow separatists declared independent republics in the region and neighboring Donetsk eight years ago, and Putin made controlling all of both provinces a goal at the war’s outset.